Gagan-jade/E-COMMERCE-WEBSITE/README.md

 3. Update the frontend configuration to match the port used by the backend server if it differs from 8080.

+4. Ensure the `assets` folder is present in the root of the frontend folder.

-4. Start the React app:
+5. Start the React app:

     ```bash
     npm start